 - Did your employer wrongly classify your employment status as an independent contractor instead of a full employee?

 If you notice any of the irregularities above, you should report them to your employer.
-Then, you can call an Ohio unpaid wage attorney to see if they will be able to help.
+Then, you can call a Columbus unpaid wages attorney to see if they will be able to help.
 This is because you may need to file an unpaid wages complaint.

-What Can You Do if a Company Hasn’t Paid You?
+What Can You Do if a Company in Columbus Hasn’t Paid You?

 Discovering that your company didn’t pay you on the usual payday can be alarming.
 With the bills screaming for your attention, you may not know the right thing to do.
 Any rash decisions or actions at this stage can put you in a bad spot.
 So, it’s best to step back and think.
 Federal and Ohio laws allow you to take legal action against your employer.
 The steps below can help you.